The Juniper Tree (fairy tale): Song

-Tied them in a silken handkerchief,

-Laid them beneath the juniper-tree,

-Kywitt, kywitt, what a beautiful bird am I!"

 Child abuse

 Child abuse is a prevalent theme shown through the stepmother constantly abusing her stepson and eventually murdering him.
 This theme, along with cruel oppression, is a recurring theme in the works of the Brothers Grimm, such as The Frog Prince and Rapunzel.
 Critic Jack Zipes suggests that the theme of child abuse leads to a more adult centered story.
-This veers away from the more accepted thought that fairy tales are meant for children.
+This veers away from the more popular thought that fairy tales are meant for children.

 Personification of the Devil

-The devil makes an appearance in many Grimms' tales, often in “various disguises.”
-He takes many identities including anything from a “little man,” to an “old goat.”
+The devil makes an appearance in many Grimms' tales, often in "various disguises".
+He takes many identities including anything from a "little man" to an "old goat".
 The stepmother's deep disgust and violent tendencies towards the stepson play right into the mindset that she may be an offshoot of the devil himself.
 The stepmother offering the stepson an apple before brutally killing him and manipulating her daughter's innocence to cover up the murder is also a direct allusion to the biblical temptation of Eve in the Garden of Eden.
 Near the end, the stepmother experiences "raging fires" within her veins, symbolising the weight of her sins and possibly the damnation of her soul.
 It is even described at one point during the story that the Devil (who is referred as the Evil One in most adaptions) has gone into her mind before her villainous breakdown.

 Religion

 Religion plays a major symbolic role in the story.
 Devotion to God was often associated with purity and innocence, as shown through the boy's biological parents and presumably, the boy himself and Marlinchen.
 The boy reincarnating into the bird and killing the stepmother with the millstone out of revenge can also symbolize the Holy Spirit, who is often depicted as a white dove, executing divine judgement upon the wicked.
 The story also takes place "well on two thousand years ago" placing it firmly in Biblical times.
-In most English language translations, the dish/cooking method that is described in the text is translated as "stew" or as in Margaret Hunt's 1884 translation as "black puddings."
+In most English language translations, the dish/cooking method that is described in the text is translated as "stew" or as in Margaret Hunt's 1884 translation as "black puddings".
 What is important here is that the body and the blood of the boy are cooked and consumed by the father.
 What is missing in most English language translations in the word "stew" is that the blood of the boy is also cooked and eaten.
-The symoblism in relation to the Eucharist - eating the body and drinking the blood of Christ - then become unmistakable.
+The symbolism in relation to the Eucharist – eating the body and drinking the blood of Christ – then become unmistakable.